Summon the Spirits: Five Essential Spirits for Your Home

 The botanicals integrated into gin during distillation give it a unique smell and flavor.
 Traditionally the base spirit in Martinis, gin is commonly served with an astringent-like vermouth or a lime slice-to put a twist on its dry taste.
 Sought-after gin drinks include the Tanqueray & Tonic and the Tom Collins.

 Breaking out the blender for a pool party?
 Need a warm-weather twist on a snowy day?
 Tequila is the base spirit for many of the popular drinks you may want to serve.
 The most well-known drink made with tequila is the Margarita, but you may want to mix up a favourite like the Tequila Sunrise.
 And don't expect to find a worm in the bottle.
 Those slithery guys only exist in bottles of mezcal, a spirit closely related to tequila.

 Here's the scoop on some single malts-scotch, bourbon and Canadian whisky.
 Experts consider scotch one of the more complex spirits distilled today.
 Some of the best ways to enjoy its intricate flavors are by serving it on the rocks, or mixing it with sweet vermouth in a Manhattan.

 Bourbon's distinct color and flavor come from the charred barrels in which it's aged.
 Bourbon's unique character and high mixability make it the most popular brown spirit in the country, so it's a good idea to have a bottle, especially if you're making Mint Juleps.

-Canadian whisky is made and aged just like bourbon, except it's blended for a more balanced flavor.
-Popular recipes for this whiskey include the Old Fashioned, and the Sidecar.
+Canadian whisky is made and aged just like bourbon, except it's blended for a more balanced flavour.
+Popular recipes for this whisky include the Old Fashioned, and the Sidecar.

 These are the basic spirits you'll need for your home bar.
 There are several varieties of each spirit, so review drink recipes before you purchase them.
 And most importantly, remember to serve responsibly!